lcwheeler/jekyll-now/about.md

-### Outreach
+### Outreach activities

 Growing up I had several opportunities to interact with professional scientists and learn about the scientific process in an educational environment.
 Those experiences shaped my view of science and inspired me to pursue a scientific career.
 I have engaged in outreach activities periodically since the beginning of my undergraduate education.
 I have a strong interest in continuing my involvement with outreach to the general public, because I believe that science is made stronger when the public is engaged.
-Additionally, I have a strong interest in promoting policies of open science and broader collaboration among scientists.
 One major problem I have encountered is the ability to both find and share resources for the development of teaching tools.
 Currently, I am working with one of my peers to develop an online repository for sharing teaching resources and ideas.

+### Student-driven interdisciplinary science

+I have a strong interest in promoting policies of open science and broader collaboration among scientists.
+Particularly I believe that broadly interdisciplinary connections strengthen science as a whole.
+Sharing and discussion of ideas and advice amongst scientists from diverse backgrounds can be the basis for novel approaches.
+Toward this end I, along with some of my peers in the UO chemistry department, have created a student organization called the Quantitative Problem Solving and Research Communication Consortium.
+This organization holds biweekly meetings, each led by a single PhD student.
+The meetings give students from diverse fields such as biology, physics, and chemistry an opportunity to present their work and seek guidance from peers.
+So far our meetings have been a useful avenue for helping students to solve conceptually challenging research problems as well as to practice communication skills in a constructive environment.

 ### Contact me